LI mailman: 'I feel like I'm a Santa Claus' at holidays

 Long Island mailman: 'I feel like I'm a Santa Claus' at holidays

-Parked against the curb in a quiet Syosset neighborhood, mail carrier Jong Kwon opened the back of his truck and filled his arms with packages.
+Parked against the curb in a quiet Syosset neighborhood, letter carrier Jong Kwon opened the back of his truck and filled his arms with packages.

 “Hey Harvey, how are you?”
 Kwon, 39, called out from the road to his customer, 74-year-old Harvey Kirschner.
 “I’ve got a lot of packages for you.”